St John's Church, Blackpool: Present day

-Blackpool Church - St John's launched as an HTB resource church on 17th April 2022 after being added to the HTB Network.
+Blackpool Church – St John's launched as an HTB resource church on 17 April 2022 after being added to the HTB Network.

-The weekly Sunday gathering starts at 11am, doors open at 10.30am for hot drinks and pastries.
+There is a weekly Sunday gathering starting at 11am, with doors open at 10.30am for hot drinks and pastries.
 The Sunday gathering has worship, prayer and a talk from the Bible and there are groups for children and young people.

-There is a Communion service held at Beacon Church - in partnership with Blackpool Church - on Wednesdays at 11am which everyone is welcome to attend.
+There is a public Communion service held at Beacon Church – in partnership with Blackpool Church – on Wednesdays at 11am.

-An Alpha course is held three times per year, once per term and is an opportunity to explore questions about faith in a safe, non judgemental environment.
+An Alpha course is held three times per year, once per term and is an opportunity to explore questions about faith.

-There is also a weekly toddler group at the church for children aged 0-4 on Wednesdays at 10am.
-There are stories, crafts and singing and refreshments for children and parents / carers.
+There is also a weekly toddler group at the church for children aged 0–4 on Wednesdays at 9:30am.
+There are stories, crafts and singing and refreshments for children and parents/carers.